jonathang111/text_editor/README.md

                 line4: rat <- this is cursor.line+1
                 - thus showing the important of a relative function, in fact, being a relative function.
 This was a pretty dumb mistake

+- Moving left or right from a smaller than fit all window size causes print of last line to lastline-1 line.
+    - problem is in "getRealtiveCursor()" update function.
+    - Shifting topline up works because it refreshes the entire frame, using a for loop until it reaches the relative_cursor.line and adds the cursor.
+    - Any function that uses the refresh current line does not seem to work because the relative line update does NOT seem to work.
+    - Further Questions: Even if relative cursor works on frame rebuild, why does it actually go to the correct line?
+Also, why does refresh current line still work on every other line but that forst one?
+    -FIXNOTES: problem was with the updateScroll variable, which would adjust the window to scroll down if cursor.line >= bottomLine, which is wrong since it woudl scroll on the last line.
+Since it was being called in the refreshCurrentLine(), it would cause an improper update of topline, thus causing an incorrect relative cursor.
+This also seemed to scroll resize problem wher the bottom line was not completely printing, even when the viewport size can clearly fit the buffer.

 WIP:
 - Expanding sometimes fails to print the lower content.
 - No anchor switch logic on resize.